-Continuing with our ever popular mid-week guest posts, this week’s guest poster is the wonderful Julie Valerie who I met when she ran the 85K Writing Challenge.
+Continuing with our ever-popular mid-week guest posts, this week’s guest poster is the wonderful Julie Valerie who I met through the 85K Writing Challenge that she runs yearly.

 Writing with clarity and careful attention to word choice is important because words convey meaning.
 Words have power.